DETAILED ACTION

 receiving, from sensor electronics of a glucose monitor 206, data related to a glucose concentration;

-Note #2: the system in Fig. 2 includes model predictive control (MPC) principle into the controller 202, paras [0047 & 0049].
+Note #6: the system in Fig. 2 includes model predictive control (MPC) principle into the controller 202, paras [0047 & 0049].
 In other words, based on the current data of glucose concentrate to predict a future glucose concentration or to predict a result in hypoglycemia (below a typical target glucose concentrate value, i.e. below 70 mg/dl) or hyperglycemic (above a typical target glucose concentrate vale, i.e. above 150-180 mg/dl).
 The MPC is instructed to bring a patient blood glucose from a hyperglycemic value or hypoglycemia value to a typical target value.
 In addition, the para [0022] states: The controller can employ an algorithm to compare a pre-delivery concentration of the glucose present prior to delivery to the insulin to a target or predicted glucose concentration.
-In order to delivery a right amount of the insulin to the target/predicted glucose concentration value, the system or the instruction/software/algorithm in the MPC includes the assessing and evaluating a risk of hypoglycemia.
+In order to deliver a right amount of the insulin to the target/predicted glucose concentration value, the system or the instruction, software, algorithm in the MPC includes the assessing and evaluating a risk of hypoglycemia to determine the attenuation of insulin delivery and additional intervention are needed.

 outputting to an output device 204 a result of said evaluation, wherein the result includes a recommendation signal or a control signal related to attenuation of insulin delivery when the evaluating indicates that the assessed risk of hypoglycemia has passed or is predicted to pass a threshold, paras [0049, 0051 & 0075].